Differences between Pyenv and Pipx

 what the tools try to accomplish and how they go about doing so.
 A pre-requisite

-to this discussion is an introduction to how the system $PATH
+to this discussion is an introduction to how the system $PATH environment

 variable is used.